iotbzh/DEPRECATED_4a-hal-generic/README.md

     * A `uid` field that will be used by the mixer to identify the capture.
     * The `params` field is an optional field where you can specify some parameters for your capture (such as rate).
-    * The `sink` field is where you describe your capture :
+    * The `sink` field is where you describe your capture:
       * The `controls` field must contain the alsa control labels that the mixer will use to set/mute volume on your audio device.
       * The `channels` field must contain an object that will link an `uid` to